-Evaluate The annotation Evaluate can occur in the component declaration, its type declaration, or a base-class of the type-declaration.
-In the case of multiple conflicting annotations it is handled similarly to modifiers (e.g., an Evaluate-annotation on the component declaration takes precedence).
-T annotation Evaluate only has effect for a component declared Has only as effect for a declaration with the prefix parameter.
+· Evaluate Has only an effect for a declaration with the prefix parameter.
 If Evaluate = true, the model developer proposes to utilize the value for the symbolic processing.
 In that case, it is not possible to change the parameter value after symbolic pre-processing.
 If Evaluate = false, the model developer proposes to not utilize the value of the corresponding parameter for the symbolic processing.
 [Evaluate is for example used for axis of rotation parameters in the Modelica.Mechanics.MultiBody library in order to improve the efficiency of the generated code] HideResult HideResult = true defines that the model developer proposes to not show the simulator results of the corresponding component [e.g., it will not be possible to plot this variable].
 HideResult = false defines that the developer proposes to show the corresponding component [if a variable is declared in a protected section, a tool might not include it in a simulation result.
 By setting HideResult = false, the modeler would like to have the variable in the simulation result, even if in the protected section].
 [HideResult is for example used in the connectors of the Modelica.StateGraph library to not show variables to the modeler that are of no interest to him and would confuse him] Inline Has only an effect within a function declaration.
 If "Inline = true", the model developer proposes to inline the function.
 This means, that the body of the function is included at all places where the function is called.
 If "Inline = false", the model developer proposes to not inline the function.
-[Inline = true is for example used in Modelica.Mechanics.MultiBody.Frames and in functions of Modelica.Media to have no overhead for function calls such as resolving a vector in a different coordinate system and at the same time the function can be analytically differentiated, e.g., for index reduction needed for mechanical systems.]
-LateInline Has only an effect within a function declaration.
-If "LateInline = true", the model developer proposes to inline the function after all symbolic transformations have been performed [especially differentiation and inversion of functions; for efficiency reasons it is then useful to replace all function calls with identical input arguments by one function call, after_before the inlining].
+[Inline = true is for example used in

+Modelica.Mechanics.MultiBody.Frames and in functions of Modelica.
+Media to have no overhead for function calls such as resolving a vector in a different coordinate system and at the same time the function can be analytically differentiated, e.g., for index reduction needed for mechanical systems.]
+LateInline Has only an effect within a function declaration If "LateInline = true", the model developer proposes to inline the function after all symbolic transformations have been performed [especially differentiation and inversion of functions; for efficiency reasons it is then useful to replace all function calls with identical input arguments by one function call, after the inlining]. cans with identical input arguments by one function can, after the intinings.
 If "LateInline = false", the model developer proposes to not inline the function after symbolic transformations have been performed.
-"Inline=true, LateInline=false" is identical to "Inline=true" "Inline=true, LateInline=true" is identical to "LateInline=true" "Inline=false, LateInline=true" is identical to "LateInline=true" [This annotation is for example used in Modelica.Media.Water.IF97_Utilities.T_props_ph to provide in combination with common subexpression elimination the automatic caching of function calls.
+"Inline=true, LateInline=false" is identical to "Inline=true" "Inline=true, LateInline=true" is identical to "LateInline=true" "Inline=false, LateInline=true" is identical to "LateInline=true" initing rates, rates are in manner to rate of a [This annotation is for example used in Modelica.Media.Water.IF97 Utilities.T props ph to provide in combination with common subexpression elimination the automatic caching of function calls.
 Furthermore, it is used in order that a tool is able to propagate specific enthalpy over connectors in the Modelica_Fluid library.]
-InlineAfterIndexReduction Has only an effect within a function declaration.
-If true, the model developer proposes to inline the function after the function is differentiated for index reduction, and before any other symbolic transformations are performed.
-This annotation cannot be combined with annotations Inline and LateInline.
-[This annotation is for example used in Modelica.Mechanics.Rotational.Sources.Move to define that an input signal is the derivative of another input signal.]
-GenerateEvents Has only an effect within a function declaration If "GenerateEvents = true", the model developer proposes that crossing functions in the function should generate events (one possibility of doing this is to inline the function and generate events for the inlined
+GenerateEvents Has only an effect within a function declaration If "GenerateEvents = true", the model developer proposes that crossing functions in the function should generate events (one possibility of doing this is to inline the function and generate events for the inlined function).
+[This annotation is for example used in Modelica.Media.Water.IF97 Utilities.phase dT to indicate that the output should generate an event when it changes.]
+0

 '''

-function).

-[This annotation is for example used in

-Modelica.Media.Water.IF97_Utilities.phase_dT to indicate that the

-output should generate an event when it changes.]

-'''

-'''

 smoothOrder_annotation:

-annotation"(" smoothOrder "=" UNSIGNED_NUMBER ")"
+annotation"(" smoothOrder "=" UNSIGNED NUMBER ")"

-annotation"(" smoothOrder

-"(" normallyConstant=NAME

-["," normallyConstant=NAME] ")"

-"=" UNSIGNED_NUMBER ")"

 '''